- As low as $542/Night

 Internet and wifi access that extends to the private beach

-Entirely supplied kitchen with pots, pans, cutlery, etc
+Entirely outfitted kitchen with pots, pans, cutlery, etc

 Roku intelligent TVs and Amazon Fire Sticks in all bedrooms and the living room